mqq-marek/ProjectEuler-254/README.md

 So f(n) has ceil(i//9) digits.

 Having f(n) we can find n.
-We know that having n f(n) is build as a sum of number n digits factorial.
+We know that having n f(n) is built as a sum of number n digits factorial.
 Part with prefix is responsible for value from 0 to 9!-1 and every digit 9 is responsible for value 9! in f(n).
 Simply for f(n) n has f(n)/9! digits 9 and prefix in length between 0 and 36